 Bowflex Revolution Vs Revolution XP

-The XP also doesn't come with the Lat bar, but it is an optional accessory that you can purchase later.
-The other major difference is the one that really matters.
-The XP model doesn’t fold up.
-It can still tilt up on wheels for transport, but the assembled unit doesn’t collapse any more compact than it already is.
+The XP also doesn't come with the Lat bar, but you can purchase it separately.
+The other key difference is that the XP model doesn’t fold up.
+It can still tilt up on wheels for transport, but the assembled unit doesn’t collapse at all.

 Bowflex Revolution Vs Bowflex HVT